Unwavering Focus. Because Markets Have Transitions, Too.

-The second pillar of our philosophy is the belief that active management and comprehensive risk control creates value for investors.
+The second is the belief that active management and comprehensive risk control creates value for investors.
 Our philosophy emphasizes steadfast consistency rather than a mix of brilliant successes and unspoken failures.
 Our views on the market may change, but our commitment to growing our clients’ assets with prudent risk control is unwavering.

 In today’s complex financial world with its hyperconnected markets, we believe relying on one singular investing point-of-view is not prudent.
 Our investment philosophy of growing and protecting our client’s assets by combining a blend of Technical, Macro, and Fundamental Analysis (TMF) into a focused strategy.

 Grow vs. Protect Allocation

 BakerAvenue has deep experience in anticipating, protecting, and managing assets through life’s major financial transitions.
 Our TMF process specializes in balancing asset allocation’s risk and reward, while our portfolio planning-model is driven by our long-standing practice of prudent assessment, understanding, and allocation.

 If our Technical, Macro, and Fundamental disciplines determine a Negative market outlook, we move to protect clients by increasing our weights in asset classes that help to preserve capital and reduce exposure to risk assets.
 This zone typically represents elevated risk levels for investors.
 This may be due to a combination of unfavorable macroeconomic conditions, unattractive market fundamentals, or deteriorating market technicals.